ibbles/CountryCodes/README.md

 not very fast.
 It does `O(c*d*p)` digit comparisons where `c` is the number of country codes, `d` is the average number of digits in a country code and `p` is the number of phone numbers tested.

+Note that the problem description dictate that we find the longest country code that matches.
+We should therefore  the list by longest first so that we know that the first match is also the longest one.

 ### Binary search
 Whenever we see a linear search through a collection of sortable elements we